lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 > _NOTE:_ This does not imply the _opposite_ of a red memo's statement, just that it is _not true._

 Garages can only be drafted in the west wing.
+The Garage allows access to the West Grounds if the breaker box power is turned on.

-The terminal password is `swansong`.
+The basic terminal password is `swansong`.

+Terminal locations:
+- Security
+- Laboratory
+- Shelter
+- Office (email only accessible from here)
+- Blackbridge Grotto (special admin terminal)

 Known safe locations:
 - Boudoir (opened, contains gem and letter #4)